nimh-dsst/dataSci_job_ad_2024/README.md

 ### Drive and Motivation

-We're looking for someone who's motivated to develop and research ideas for implementing our mission.
-We decide on priorities together as a team and are looking for people to participate fully in that process.
+We're seeking someone who's interested in and motivated by our mission to increase transparency and data availability in biomedical science.
+We decide on projects and priorities together as a team and are looking for people to participate fully in that process.

 # How to apply…